Origins-Eternity/Sanity-Prequel/README.md

 - **Wearing garland.**
 - **Gain advancements.**
 ## Debuffs
 - **Sanity < 50, gain Weakness and Fatigue debuffs.
-And player will hear confusing sounds.**
+And player will experience auditory hallucinations.**
 - **Sanity < 40, whispers can be heard .**
 - **Sanity < 10, gain Blindness and Nausea debuffs.**
 ## About